Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Discussion

 Second, we have developed our approach in the context of the canonical linear social interactions model (\ref{model motivation}).
 This builds on \citet{Manski1993} when $W_{0}$ is known to the researcher, and the reflection problem is the main challenge in identifying endogenous and exogenous social effects.
-However, as established in \citet{Blumeetal2011} and \citet{Blumeetal2015}, the reflection problem is functional-form dependent and may not apply to many non-linear models.
-An important topic for future research is thus to extend the insights gathered here to non-linear social interaction settings.
+However, the reflection problem is functional-form dependent and may not apply to many non-linear models (\citealp{Blumeetal2011} , \citealp{Blumeetal2015}).
+An important topic for future research is to extend the analysis to non-linear social interaction settings.
+Relatedly, the canonical social interaction model assumes that the same $W_{0}$ governs the endogenous and exogenous channels.
+Despite the relaxation we propose in Section 2.3.3, we see this as a limitation of the current method, and future research is needed to allow for a fully flexible approach.